zjedi/hugo-scroll/README.md

 In order to see technical version information (extracted from Hugo's [GitInfo](https://gohugo.io/variables/git/))) set the following general option in your config.toml: `enableGitInfo = true`

 ### External links
-You can add external links in the menu, see `external.md` in the `exampleSite`.
+You can add an external link in the menu, see `external.md` in the `exampleSite`.

 You can also use `extlink` shortcode to create a link opening in a new tab:
 ```markdown